All Episodes

 It was right out in the open.

-Anyone could go read the rules.
+Anybody could go read the rules.

-Now it's fascinating.
+Now, it's fascinating.

-You know what fascinates me about this many things, but in this whole process of the primaries, there have been various leakages from the GOP and from the establishment about their supposed concerns.
+Many things, but in this whole process of the primaries, there have been various leakages from the GOP and from the establishment about their supposed concerns.

-And so we've gotten all the news about Rule 40 and how that uh might come into play.
+And so we've gotten all the news about Rule 40 and how that might come into play.

 And we've had leaks about efforts that are going to get made maybe to put this candidate in who hasn't run.